dgeli/yourMusic/README.md

-# TuMusica
+# Your Music

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

 Project that consumes services exposed by Spotify to consult artists and their albums.

-## Creación de token para uso de los servicios de Spotify
+## Token creation for use of Spotify services

 To use Spotify services, a token must be generated as follows:
 	-Create an account on SpotiFyForDevelopers: https://developer.spotify.com/